Louise Harnby | Crime Fiction and Thriller Editor

 0 Comments

-Yolanda is a self-published author who wants to build a fiction proofreading and copyediting business.
+This question is from an indie author who wants to build a fiction proofreading and copyediting business.
 In this Q&A I consider the steps she should take to get her editorial business off the ground and fit for purpose.

 Picture